chrisw4hl/SICP-and-CS61a-follow-along/README.md

 I do not intend to overstep any copywrite protections by preserving reference information.
 My only intentions are to preserve this information in case it is lost from the UCB website in the future.
-I enjoyed following along with this course focues on SICP, thanks to the suggestion of teachyourselfcs.com.
+I enjoyed following along with this course following SICP, thanks to the suggestion of teachyourselfcs.com.